 She began her career in the aerospace industry early, participating in Mars rover prototype testing and two around-the-world balloon attempts with Steve Fossett while in high school and receiving both her BS and MS in aerospace engineering from the Massachusetts Institute of Technology.
 Co-founding Terrafugia in 2006, Anna served as Chief Operating Officer and acting CFO there until 2014 when she stepped back to focus on her consulting, writing, and policy interests.
 Anna is now active in creating the policy and regulatory landscape for urban air mobility (UAM) and electric vertical takeoff and landing (eVTOL) aircraft while remaining a key contributor to Terrafugia's regulatory affairs and certification program.
 She has leadership roles in both the ASTM international industry consensus standards committees for aviation and the General Aviation Manufacturers Association EVTOL committee.

 In July 2018, Anna testified on the urban air mobility (UAM) industry for the U.S. House Committee on Science, Space and Technology.
 Her speaking experience includes the 2019 U.S. Chamber of Commerce Aviation Summit, TED Global, Good Morning America, South by Southwest (SXSW), Uber’s Elevate Conference, and the Vertical Flight Society EVTOL Symposium, as well as lectures at MIT, Embry Riddle, and UC Berkeley.
 She was named one of the Boston area's top 15 Innovators by the Boston Globe, was one of the 10 women selected for the 6th annual Mass High Tech Women to Watch Award, and has been recognized by Engineers Week New England with their annual Achievement Award.
-Anna serves on the Board of Directors of Women in Aviation International (WAI).
-She has also been published at outlets such as Aviation Week & Space Technology and CNN.com, and has a private pilot license.
+Anna also served on the Board of Directors of Women in Aviation International (WAI).
+She has also been published at outlets such as Aviation Week & Space Technology and CNN.com and has a private pilot license.

 If you would like to get in touch with Anna, you can do so here.